Learn About Fishing For Catfish In Illinois

-All about fishing for flathead, blue and channel catfish.
+All about fishing for flathead, blue and channel catfish in IL.

 There are many species of catfish and even more ways to catch them.
 Adults range in size from less than a pound to hundreds of pounds.
 Catfish are found in all types of water including ponds, streams, lakes and rivers throughout Illinois.
-There are even species which spend a limited amount of time on dry land.
-Big giant catfish put up a very noble fight once hooked.
+Giant catfish put up a very noble fight once hooked.

 World record: 58 lbs 0 oz